 Signed by the author

-The cover of this book features my painting “Close to Home”.
-The image was originally created to illustrate John’s closing column in the July/October 2008 issue of Fly Rod and Reel magazine.
-This image marked the 100th column collaboration between John and me.
+The cover of this book features my painting “Close to Hand”.
+The image was originally created to illustrate John’s closing column in the Spring 2015 issue of Fly Rod and Reel magazine.